Liberty High School (O'Fallon, Missouri)

+Liberty High School is a public high school in O'Fallon, Missouri.
+It has a "Lake St. Louis, Missouri" postal address.

-Liberty High School is the third high school built in the Wentzville School District in Missouri, United States.
+It is the third high school built in the Wentzville School District in Missouri, United States.
 The building opened for its first year in 2013.
 The enrollment for the first year was under 300 students, and consisted of a freshman class due to graduate in May 2017.
 Liberty has now grown to all grade levels.

 Academics

 Liberty has an Academic Assist program after school for those struggling in classes.
 Students can get help from teachers with one-on-one assistance.
 Liberty also participates in the Missouri A+ program.
 Students who achieve the seven A+ state requirements are eligible for tuition reimbursement and general fee reimbursement to attend any community college or technical school in the state of Missouri.
 Liberty offers Advanced Placement (AP) courses that allow students an early glimpse of the college experience.
 The school also offers a range of elective classes, such as Industrial Technology, Family and Consumer Science classes, Fine Arts, and Project Lead the Way classes.